Idea Validation · KILL VERDICTS

 Retention

-Adjust 2024: median journaling app day-7 retention = 8%; no data showing SMS improves this; engagement decays identically
+Adjust 2024: median journaling app day-7 retention = 8%; no data showing SMS improves this; engagement decays identically.

 Distribution

-Apple App Store does not surface SMS-forward apps; organic discovery path does not exist; acquisition = 100% paid
+Apple App Store does not surface SMS-forward apps; organic discovery path does not exist; acquisition = 100% paid.

 Unit Economics

-Twilio SMS cost $0.0079/message × 2 prompts/day × 30 days = $0.47/user/month; subscription price ceiling £3.99 = margin 88% before CAC
+Twilio SMS cost $0.0079/message × 2 prompts/day × 30 days = $0.47/user/month; subscription ceiling £3.99 = margin 88% before CAC.

 Carbon accounting and Scope 3 tracking SaaS for SMEs